munificent/game-programming-patterns/book/event-queue.markdown

     response, it sends an event...
  5. Go to 2.

-When your messaging system is *synchronous*, you find cycles quickly: they overflow the stack and crash your game.
+When your messaging system is *synchronous*, you find cycles quickly -- they overflow the stack and crash your game.
 With a queue, the asynchrony unwinds the stack, so the game may keep running even though spurious events are <span name="log">sloshing</span> back and forth in there.
 A common rule to avoid this